As Is (film)

 As Is is a 1986 American television film directed by Michael Lindsay-Hogg.
 It was adapted by William M. Hoffman from his 1985 play of the same title.
 The film stars Jonathan Hadary, Robert Carradine, Colleen Dewhurst and Joanna Miles.
 It premiered on Showtime on July 27, 1986.
 Several networks rejected the TV adaptation.
 Hadary and Carradine were both nominated for CableACE Awards.
 The movie centers on a group of gay male friends dealing with AIDS in New York City.

 Synopsis

 The movie depicts the effect that AIDS, a relatively new epidemic in the 1980s, has on a group of gay friends living in New York City.
 The movie begins with gay couple Saul and Rich, who have recently separated.
 After Rich contracts AIDS from his new lover Chet, he returns to Saul, who ends up caring for him.
 The movie also shows how people with AIDS were treated by the American public, doctors, co-workers, and families and friends.
-In the end, Rich recognizes the importance of having a partner that is willing to share the grief of dying, and is also willing to make their own personal sacrifices in order to provide another with proper care.
+In the end, Rich recognizes the importance of having a partner who is willing to share the grief of dying, and is also willing to make their own personal sacrifices in order to provide another with proper care.